threefoldfoundation/www_docs_threefold_io/README.md

 This repository contains the code to the ThreeFold Docs website.

-It is currently hosted at `docs.threefold.pro` as a staging version.
+It is hosted at `threefold.info/docs`.

 ## Branches